eloqdata/eloq_waiter/README.md

 - If you do not have Rust installed, please follow the command below to install it.

-> NOTE: For Ubuntu, you need to install pkg-config and libssl-dev. run sudo apt install pkg-config libssl-dev
+> NOTE: For Ubuntu, you need to install compile-time dependencies for rust. run sudo apt install build-essential
+> pkg-config libssl-dev

 ```shell
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh